minxdragon/Self_Portrait_/README.md

 ### To Do
 - Update code to work in the same environment (rather than the two I have going on)
 - wrapper the code in a flask
+- make the local file save readable as an init or upload the file save
 - tidy up!